• What is Commonly Misdiagnosed as Pink Eye

 Bacterial Conjunctivitis

-Apply a warm cloth to the eye to reduce discomfort and drain the infection
+Run a warm cloth on the eye so as to remove the pain and drain out the infection.

 Cold compress: